-Where to Stay in the Dolomites: 7 Hotels I’d Book Again
+Where to Stay in the Dolomites by Area: 9 Hotels I’d Book Again (2026)

-I have hiked the Alta Via 1 and the Alta Via 2, trained for both on the trails around Tre Cime and Cadini di Misurina, snowshoed near Cortina, chased larches in Alta Badia and Lago Federa, and watched the Almabtrieb in Castelrotto.
+I have hiked the Alta Via 1 and the Alta Via 2, trained for both on the trails around Tre Cime and Cadini di Misurina, snowshoed near Cortina, chased larches in Alta Badia and Lago Federa, watched the Almabtrieb in Castelrotto, and finally spent a night at 2,752 meters inside a WWI-era mountain hut.
 I have paid for every single stay on this list.
 No hosted nights.
 No inflated reviews.
-Just honest takes from a mid-budget solo traveler who loves family-run properties and thoughtful design — and yes, secretly dreams of the panoramic spa one day.
+Just honest takes from a mid-budget solo traveler who loves family-run properties and thoughtful design, and yes, secretly dreams of the panoramic spa one day.

 Skip Ahead to the Right Hotel for You

-I have stayed at all seven of these, and each one suits a different kind of trip.
+I have stayed at all nine of these, and each one suits a different kind of trip and a different part of the Dolomites.
 Use this to jump straight to your match — every hotel name is a direct booking link if you already know what you want.

 Compare prices across all my picks in real time.
 The interactive map below shows every hotel above plus other vetted options nearby.
 Enter your dates to see live availability across Booking, Hotels.com, Expedia, and Airbnb in one view — no more bouncing between tabs.

-Best for: the start of the Alta Via 2, spa lovers, and anyone who wants a soft landing before a hard hike or want to explore Plose a bit more in depth and take advantage of the Woodywalk!
+Best for: the start of the Alta Via 2, spa lovers, and anyone who wants a soft landing before a hard hike, or wants to explore Plose a bit more in depth and take advantage of the Woodywalk!

 Approx. nightly: rooms generally start around €140 in low season and average closer to €270–290 in peak; budget €200+ for shoulder season dates.